Crypto Security Best Practices in 2026: Protect Your Wallet From Hacks and Scams

 Still vulnerable to phishing and bad approvals

-Everyday self-custody without seed phrase stress
+Everyday self-custody with less recovery stress

 Multisig wallet